lxylxy123456/debian-patches/readme.md

 * **Drumstick::RT** is a realtime MIDI I/O library with pluggable backends.
 It uses Drumstick::ALSA on Linux, and other native frameworks on macOS and Windows.
 * **Drumstick::Widgets** contains MIDI widgets, including a Virtual Piano used by VMPK among other programs.

 **Drumstick::ALSA** was the first library developed under the Drumstick umbrella, and is available only on Linux, because ALSA Sequencer is an exclusive Linux technology.
-For realtime IO applications you can use the **Drumstick::RT** library which is multiplatform, and only depends on **Drumstick::ALSA** in Linux for its ALSA Sequencer backend.
+For realtime I/O applications you can use the **Drumstick::RT** library which is multiplatform, and only depends on **Drumstick::ALSA** in Linux for its ALSA Sequencer backend.
 Other multiplatform backends are: Network/[ipMIDI](https://www.nerds.de/en/ipmidi.html) and [Fluidsynth](https://github.com/FluidSynth/fluidsynth).
+The [Sonivox](https://github.com/pedrolcl/sonivox) backend needs PulseAudio, which is available on most Unix systems.

 There are ten examples in the source tree, under the utils/ directory: